General purposes

 Description

-Estimates of species-specific catches and efforts by fishing fleet, fishery, and space and time strata.
+Estimates of species-specific catches and efforts by fishing fleet, fishery, and space and time strata, including the effort exerted by the support vessels assisting the purse seiners.

 Conservation and Management Measures